Quinnipiac University

 Satisfactory Academic Progress (SAP) Requirements

 To be meeting SAP standards for financial aid at Quinnipiac, undergraduate students must meet minimum GPA and completed credit requirements, which demonstrate measurable progress towards a degree within the maximum timeframe.
-A student fails to meet SAP requirements if their:
+To meet SAP requirements a student must:

 Grade Point Average (GPA) Requirements